cosmos72/gomacro/doc/quasiquote.md

 on most microbenchmarks, "fast" interpreter is 10-100 times slower than compiled code, instead of 1000-2000 times slower.

-The main difficulty in implementing quasiquotation in the "fast" interpreter is the transformation phase:
-Code containing quasiquote must be type checked, and code fragments that must be evaluated should be transformed into closures returning the result of evaluation.
+The main difficulty in implementing quasiquotation in the "fast" interpreter is the transformation phase: code containing quasiquote must be type checked, and code fragments that must be evaluated should be transformed into closures returning the result of evaluation.
 This is a problem similar to what Common Lisp compilers face when compiling quasiquoted code, with the difference that Go is not homoiconic.

 In practice, the lack of homoiconicity means that standard textbook quasiquotation algorithms for Common Lisp are not directly applicable to Go.
-An example to clarify the last statement:
+Some examples will clarify the last statement:

-In Common Lisp the textbook quasiquotation algorithms, as for example http://www.lispworks.com/documentation/HyperSpec/Body/02_df.htm recursively visit the input AST, producing an output AST that does **not** contain `` ` `` `,` and `,@` at the price of typically producing "ugly" output, i.e. significantly different from the input.
+In Common Lisp the textbook quasiquotation algorithms, as for example http://www.lispworks.com/documentation/HyperSpec/Body/02_df.htm recursively visit the input AST, producing an output AST that does **not** contain `` ` `` `,` or `,@` at the price of typically producing "ugly" output, i.e. significantly different from the input.
 Examples:

 * `` `(+ x ,y)`` is typically expanded to the equivalent source code: `(list '+ 'x y)` - to verify it, try ``(macroexpand '`(+ x ,y))`` in a Common Lisp REPL